Soy sauce is something that many of us use on various dishes, as it’s a rather tasty type of sauce that goes perfectly with certain types of meals.

 You should be able to use most types of starch to thicken the soy sauce.
 Using cornstarch and flour will simply be the most common choices.

 Other types of starches that people have used to get the job done include potato starch and rice starch.
-If you have some of these starches, then you might choose to utilize them.
+If you have some of these starches, you might choose to utilize them.

 The process is going to be the same no matter what starch source you’re using.
 You’ll just be combining the starch ingredient with water and then adding it to the simmering soy sauce.